YOUR CATARACT EVALUATION AND SURGERY: WHAT TO EXPECT

 Once your evaluation is complete, you will visit our surgery scheduling department.
 Our team will walk you through what to expect before, during, and after surgery as well as provide you with detailed handouts for each step including the use of medications.
 You will be offered options for available dates to have your procedure.
 Our staff will also assist in scheduling post-operative follow-up appointments either with our office, or your referring optometrist.

-While the surgery center is conveniently located next door to our office, they are owned and operated independently.
+While our surgeons operate at the surgery center or hospital, these facilities are owned and operated independently.
 Closer to your scheduled surgery date you will also get a call from their nurses to go over special pre-operative instructions.

 What to Expect with Surgery and After

-Your cataract surgery is done in an outpatient surgery center, surgery itself takes 10-15 minutes, but you will be at the surgery center for a few hours.
+Your cataract surgery will take 10-15 minutes, but you will be at the surgery center or hospital for a few hours.
 You will have IV sedation which will make you groggy but you will still be conscious and breathing on your own (also referred to as “twilight” sedation).
 Once complete, you will be in a recovery area until you are released to go home.
-Your eye will not be patched but vision that day will be blurry, blurry vision is normal for several days for some patients as each person heals differently.
+Your eye will not be patched but vision that day will be blurry.
+Blurry vision is normal for several days for some patients as each person heals differently.
 Mild discomfort is normal but there should not be any severe pain.
 Due to the use of anesthesia, you should not operate a vehicle or make any major decisions that day.
 Activity following surgery will only be slightly modified.
 You will want to avoid submerging your head in standing water (bath, pools), any excessive lifting (more than 20 pounds), bending, stooping, or straining for about one week, or as directed by your surgeon.
-You’ll want to avoid anything too excessive until you’re fully released but normal daily activity is generally fine.
+You will also want to avoid any excessive activity until you’re fully released, but normal daily activity is generally fine.
 Most people go back to work in a day or two, depending on their line of work.
 Keeping your routine post-operative appointments is critical during your healing period.

 Our surgeons and staff will review all the risks and benefits of surgery.
 Every surgery does have risks, but we work hard to minimize any chance of complication.
 An important part of that is helping patients fully understand each element leading up to and following surgery to ensure all protocols are followed as directed.